 In general, Jade Pothos does not require fertilizer.
 Fertilizer is recommended only for plants potted in the same container for a long time to provide nutrients for new growth.

 Any all purpose, foliage fertilizer will work for Jade Pothos.
 Indoor houseplant fertilizers fall into two groups: water soluble, liquid quick release, and granular, slow release fertilizers.
 Jack’s Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
 On the other hand, Biotone Starter or Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
 Any type of fertilizer offers nutrients that help plants with the transition to a new environment.
-We offer a one year warranty on our plants when you purchase Bio-tone at checkout and use it per label instructions.
 All of these fertilizers may be used when planting Jade Pothos indoors.

 Best Growing Soil for Jade Pothos: